FowlerLab/starcall-workflow/readme.md

 - `input/well{well}/cycle{cycle}/raw.tif`
 - `input/well{well}/cycle{cycle}/positions.csv`

 Extracts the images and positional information from the microscope.
+This is only ran if the rawinput directory is provided, if your input files are in `.tif` format they will work directly with the pipeline, placed in the `input/` folder according to the format specified above in the Input section.

 ### Alignment